 Nextcloud has become my go-to private cloud server.
-I sync data from various devices and use it like my personal Google Drive.
+I sync data from various devices and use it as my personal Google Drive.
 I use it mostly for storage and backup.
 Plus I do use the built-in document editors on occasion.
-With this platform I can do nearly anything I need, without having to rely on a third-party to keep my data from prying eyes.
+With this platform, I can do nearly anything I need, without having to rely on a third party to keep my data from prying eyes.

 Nextcloud can be hosted on your favorite cloud service provider (such as AWS, Google Cloud, Rackspace, or Linode), or you can host it on your own server.
 Either way, you’ll find it ticks all the boxes for a private cloud solution.

 At a time when more and more people and businesses are having to shift the way they work, the on-premises collaboration-friendly Nextcloud “cloud” storage service provides an easy to use, reliable, and extensible (with hundreds of available apps to install) option.
 Think of it as a Google Drive or Dropbox shared file drive on your (virtual) Linux computer, but built with open source.
 And with every new iteration, the developers add new features and refine what’s already there.

 Plan Long Term For Your Data And Productivity Platform

 For many companies, their previous investments are now about to become expensive headaches.
 For them, legacy IT is a big drain on resources.
 About three-quarters of the estimated $35 trillion spent on tech since 2010 has gone toward operating and maintaining existing systems.
 At least $2.5 trillion has been spent on trying to replace legacy IT systems, of which some $720 billion was wasted on failed replacement efforts.

 This is one of the main reasons the Vontainment team loves open-source options.
 Not only are they free, customizable, and secure but they also have a longevity many commercial products don’t.
 When development on one branch of a popular open-source project dies, a new fully compatible branch is born.